Emergency Suspension of Certain Unemployment Insurance Laws

 SECTION 2: The following statutes relative to unemployment insurance are hereby suspended to the extent and in the manner described below:

-A. La.
-R.S.
-23:1533, which provides for claimants' benefits to be charged against base period employers for purposes of employers' tax experience rating and the protesting of such charges by employers, shall be suspended for disaster-related claims made during the effective period of this Order.
+A. Louisiana Revised Statutes 23:1533, which provides for claimants' benefits to be charged against base period employers for purposes of employers' tax experience rating and the protesting of such charges by employers, shall be suspended for disaster-related claims made during the effective period of this Order.

-C. La.
-R.S.
-23:1600(2) and (3) shall be suspended while this Order is in effect for disaster-related claims to the extent that they require claimants to register and search for work, but the requirements in La.
-R.S.
-23:1600(2) that claimants continue to report at an employment office in the manner prescribed by the administrator, and in La.
-R.S.
+B. Louisiana Revised Statutes 23:1600(2) and (3) shall be suspended while this Order is in effect for disaster-related claims to the extent that they require claimants to register and search for work, but the requirements in R.S.
+23:1600(2) that claimants continue to report at an employment office in the manner prescribed by the administrator, and in R.S.
 23:1600(3) that claimants be able to work and be available for work, are not waived.
 The requirement to continue to report at an employment office, which is accomplished through either an automated telephone system or the Internet, is not impractical and avoids overpayments, which claimants would be liable to repay.
 In the immediate aftermath of the flooding, waived requirements are not practical for claimants without fixed temporary or permanent housing and verification of such activities is not practical in many areas affected by the flooding.

-D. La.
-R.S.
-23:1601(1), (2) and (7)(a), (b) and (d), which provide certain disqualifications for otherwise eligible claimants, shall be suspended for disaster-related claims beginning while this Order is in effect.
-Persons having disaster-related claims were not discharged from their employment nor did they quit or leave their employment as contemplated by La.
-R.S.
+C. Louisiana Revised Statutes 23:1601(1), (2) and (7)(a), (b) and (d), which provide certain disqualifications for otherwise eligible claimants, shall be suspended for disaster-related claims beginning while this Order is in effect.
+Persons having disaster-related claims were not discharged from their employment nor did they quit or leave their employment as contemplated by R.S.
 23:1601(1) and (2), and the case-by-case adjudication of these issues would be an unproductive and unnecessary use of agency resources that should be devoted to processing the extraordinary high volume of disaster-related claims that will be filed.
+Calculation of the waived §1601(7) offsets from unemployment benefits would unduly delay payment, given the volume of claims and the volume of employers and claimants without access to the pertinent records.
+Regardless of the waiver of R.S.
+23:1601(7), the requirement in R.S.
+23:1600, that a claimant be "unemployed" as defined in R.S.
+23:1472(19), is not waived.
 Persons who are paid by their employers, but who performed no services for the week(s) paid, are not unemployed and therefore are not eligible to receive unemployment benefits for any such week.
-Also, this waiver shall not affect the offset of wages from a claimant's weekly benefit amount pursuant to La.
-R.S.
+Also, this waiver shall not affect the offset of wages from a claimant's weekly benefit amount pursuant to R.S.
 23:1593.

 John Bel Edwards